anapsix/dynamicinfradays/user/pages/2015-nyc-sponsorship/default.md

   * Cost: USD 750
   * Available
 * 1x **Day 1 breakfast sponsor**
-  * Includes: 1 ticket; smaller logo on the event site; callout before the beginning of the Day 1 programme; banner and promotional material from the sponsor displayed in lunch area.
+  * Includes: 1 ticket; smaller logo on the event site; callout before the beginning of the Day 1 programme; banner and promotional material from the sponsor displayed in breakfast area.
   * Cost: USD 500
   * Available
 * 1x **Day 1 lunch sponsor**